code-ops-show/transponder/README.md

 ## Services

 Services are meant to be an easy way to manage functionality of a widget on a page.
 What does this mean?

 Generally we will have elements on the page that do more than just display information, they have to listen to some even like a mouse click or a tap and then act on that.
-They may have 1 simple functionality or multiple functions Services are a way to manage that, and make sure that all the widgets behaviour are not duplicated.
-If the service is applied to the page again.
-So Services are designed to be idempotent. you can run a service on a page repeatedly and it will not apply to the widgets that already have the same service applied.
+They may have 1 simple functionality or multiple functions Services are a way to manage that.

+Services are designed to be idempotent.
+You can run a service on a page repeatedly and it will not apply to the widgets that already have the same service applied.
 This can be very useful when working with pages that use pjax / turbolinks / single page apps etc...

 Lets have a look at an example service.